-[0007] The present application describes child seats that include a seat shell having a rear, an anchor strap assembly formed from a web material, and a lock operable to releasably clamp a portion of the anchor strap assembly.
-The seat shell has a hollow interior provided with a strap guiding structure, the strap guiding structure including two opposing sidewalls adjacent to each other.
-The anchor strap assembly has two end portions, and an intermediate portion between the two end portions, wherein the two end portions are located at the rear of the seat shell and are respectively provided with two fasteners operable to attach with an anchor structure of a vehicle, and the web material travels through a passage defined between the two sidewalls, the two sidewalls being substantially close to each other so as to block twisting of the web material in the passage.
-The intermediate portion extends outward from the lock to define a looped tab that is accessible from an outside of the seat shell.
+[0007] The present application describes child seats that include a seat shell having a rear, an anchor strap made of a continuous web material, and a lock.
+In some embodiments, the anchor strap has two end portions, and an intermediate portion between the two end portions.
+The two end portions are located at the rear of the seat shell and are respectively provided with two fasteners operable to attach with an anchor structure of a vehicle, and the intermediate portion is folded over to define two segments of the web material.
+The lock is operable to releasably clamp a portion of the two segments, the intermediate portion extending outward from the lock to define a looped tab that is accessible from an outside of the seat shell.